wp-plugins/facebook-awd/readme.txt

 === Facebook AWD All in one ===
 Contributors: AHWEBDEV
 Donate link: http://www.ahwebdev.fr/plugins/facebook-awd.html
-Tags: facebook, fb,opengraph, open graph, connect, like, box, all in one,comments,fbconnect, Facebook plugins,fb:comments Requires at least: 3.1
+Tags: facebook, like button,opengraph, open graph, comments, connect, likebox, activity box, all in one, fb connect, fb comments, facebook comments
+Requires at least: 3.1
 Tested up to: 3.2
 Stable tag: 0.9.6.2

 Facebook AWD is an all in one Facebook capabilities for wordpress.
-Add Socials plugins, Open Graph and FB connect to your site.
+Add like button, like box, activity box, FB Comments, Open Graph and FB connect to your site.

 == Description ==
 = This version is still under development =